Dynamics Behind Niger Coup

 The hard questions on the disastrous record of democratic governance in sub-Saharan nations should also not be ignored.
 Niger, one of the poorest countries in Africa, twice the size of Texas, may be partly covered by desert.
 But it still provides fertile ground for great power competition to outside players.

 When it comes to Russia’s policy in Africa, it uses KGB-style hybrid methods and has revived the Cold War tactics used by the Soviet Union.
 Moscow uses its African proxies, such as the Wagner mercenary group, to exploit the turmoil and fragility in Africa for its own gain.
 They have also done many human rights abuses which are largely yet to be exposed.
 By backing African leaders with financial and military aid and promoting pro-Moscow regimes, Moscow seeks to secure its foothold in this region that is vital for the West.
 Russia’s strategy in Africa remains unchanged despite the Wagner rebellion.
 Instead of relying on one group, Russia is seeking to create multiple militias like Wagner to diversify its operations in Africa.
 Russia is trying to expand its influence in Africa, but it faces several challenges.
-According to the Afrobarometer survey, most Africans regard China as their main partner, while Russia has low popularity in
+According to the Afrobarometer survey, most Africans regard China as their main partner, while Russia has low popularity in the continent.
+Russia also lacks significant investment and trade in Africa.

 The United States of America did not take a very strong stance against the coup, despite condemning it and evacuating its citizens from Niger.
 Strategically, it also wants to see a halt in the export of mineral resources from these countries to Europe and increase Africa’s dependence on the United States.

-Policy experts suggest that there needs to be an importance of compromise among conflict parties to avoid militarising the next steps and to include civilians in the transition
+Policy experts suggest that there needs to be an importance of compromise among conflict parties to avoid militarising the next steps and to include civilians in the transition.

 Comments